Regal Princess Overview

 Once afloat, the ship will be moved to the outfitting dock where final construction and interior outfitting will take place.
 Regal Princess, a sister ship to the soon-to-debut Royal Princess, will debut in June 2014 with a season of Mediterranean cruises.

 Regal Princess and Royal Princess are new-generation ships for Princess Cruises.
 Among the special features found on board the 3,600-passenger vessels will be a greatly expanded atrium, the social hub of the ship; a dramatic over-water SeaWalk, a top-deck glass-bottomed walkway extending more than 28 feet beyond the edge of the vessel; plush private poolside cabanas that appear to be floating on the water; the new Princess Live! television studio; a pastry shop; a special Chef’s Table Lumiere, a private dining experience that surrounds diners in a curtain of light; and balconies on all outside staterooms.
-Also see, 51 Royal Princess Photos & The Regal Princess Float Out.
+Also see, 51 Royal Princess Photos & The Regal Princess Float Out and check out our Regal Princess video.

 We’re always interested in your experiences aboard, so please leave comments if you have something to add in the section below.
 Our goal is to build a collective cruise community of voices that help all of us make informed cruise vacation decisions.